azizpunjani/azizpunjani.github.io/_posts/2015-11-10-ES6-let-and-const.markdown

 categories: javascript ecmascript6
 ---

 ES6 introduces the new `let` and `const` keywords.
-Up until the ES5, Javascript only had function scope and global scope.
+Up until ES5, Javascript only had function scope and global scope.
 The `let` keyword makes it possible to declare block scoped variables.

 This blog post explores function scope, block scope and how it relates to the `let` and `const` keywords.
 It also briefly discusses something known as the Temporal Dead Zone (TDZ).